tdgandhi/RubiksCube/README.md

 ## TODO
--> Add tests for vertical move and horizontal move.
+-> (tgandhi) Add tests for vertical move and horizontal move.
+   -> Integrate catch 2
--> Can add a clockwise / anti clockwise option for moves, investigate if it is worth it, and add the functionality if it is worth it.
+   -> Update the dir. structure to separate includes, binary code (in /bin) and -> (tdgandhi) Can add a clockwise / anti clockwise option for moves, investigate if it is worth it, and add the functionality if it is worth it.
 -> Validate the creation of cube and face. (make sure no unexpected errors happen) (especially with this default constructor business)
+-> Write down the basic brute force algorithm.
+Find some other efficient algorithms, and see if you can make it better?

 ## Followups